 My initial thoughts

-I know I rarely give books that I DNF-ed a second chance and I decided to read The Curious Incident of the Dog in the Night-Time because the Classics N Christie book club chose it as the BOTM.
-And I really wanted to know what happened after I gave up on it and why everyone goes gaga over it.
+I rarely give books that I DNF-ed a second chance and I decided to read The Curious Incident of the Dog in the Night-Time because the Classics N Christie book club chose it as the BOTM.
+And I really wanted to know what happened in the book after I gave up and why everyone goes gaga over it.

 Even though it plays the stereotypical high functioning autistic kid, The Curious Incident of the Dog in the Night-Time helped me take a look at what happens inside the head of an autistic teen.